IlyaSemenov/django-modelsettings/README.md

 ```

 Create the corresponding database tables: `./manage.py syncdb`.
-If you use [South](http://south.aeracode.org/) database migration tool, run
+If you use [South](http://south.aeracode.org/) database migration tool, also run
-`./manage.py schemamigration blog --auto && ./manage.py migrate blog` instead, where `blog` is your application's name.
+`./manage.py schemamigration blog --auto && ./manage.py migrate blog`, where `blog` is your application's name.

 In your business logic code, use settings like that: